Fiberlux-Tech/SalesPlantillaFrontend/README.md

 10. Agregar link de descarga de excel modelo de plantilla

 11. Unidad de negocio/ ruc/dni/ nombre de cliente/meses salen de la cotizacion

+12. The BORRADOR status sucks!!! should have never made this, it should be just a frontend type not a backend.